alae69/f-6989/replit.md

-# MartilHaven - Vacation Rental Platform
+# BlueBay - Vacation Rental Platform

 ## Overview

-MartilHaven is a modern vacation rental platform built for properties in Martil, Morocco.
+BlueBay is a modern vacation rental platform built for coastal properties.
 The application is a full-stack web application that combines a React frontend with an Express.js backend, utilizing PostgreSQL for data persistence through Drizzle ORM.

 ## System Architecture